shekharlab/ZebrafishRGC/README.md

-# ZebrafishRGC
+# Summary
-This repository contains code written to analyze single cell RNA sequencing data for adult and larva zebrafish retinal ganglion cells (RGCs).
+This repository contains code written to analyze single cell RNA sequencing data for adult and larva zebrafish retinal ganglion cells (RGCs) associated with the paper [Kölsch, Yvonne, et al. "Molecular classification of zebrafish retinal ganglion cells links genes to cell types to behavior.", *Neuron*, in press](https://www.biorxiv.org/content/10.1101/2020.07.29.226050v1.full.pdf).
+The analysis heavily relies on the R package [Seurat](https://github.com/satijalab/seurat).
+The raw sequence data associated with the publication is publicly available through the Gene Expression Omnibus (accession number [GSE152842](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE152842), while the gene expression matrices (GEMs) are available [here](https://drive.google.com/drive/folders/1baRKtDkD4d8-6tG8P9v8VcjtUDpWeq5m) as rds files.

+If you use data or code made available here in your work, please consider citing,

+Kölsch, Yvonne, et al. *"Molecular classification of zebrafish retinal ganglion cells links genes to cell types to behavior."* bioRxiv (2020).

+Please direct any questions associated with this repository to Joshua Hahn ([joshhahn@berkeley.edu](mailto:joshhahn@berkeley.edu)) or Karthik Shekhar ([kshekhar@berkeley.edu](mailto:kshekhar@berkeley.edu)).

 There are four notebooks in total that go through separate portions of the analysis.
 Each notebook is accompanied by an html document showing results.
 In addition to these notebooks, a variety of custom scripts are available in the utils folder to simplify the analysis.

 ## Adult Zebrafish Clustering
 This notebook guides users through the clustering of adult zebrafish RGCs using functionalities within the R package Seurat.
 Steps including loading the count matrices, setting up the Seurat object, initial clustering, data integration, removal of contaminant cell classes, and cluster visualization.